Important: Pyodide takes time to initialize. Initialization completion is indicated by a red border around Run all button.

 Paren from being evaluated too soon.

-Note that at this point, we do not really have a labelled parse tree.
+Note that at this point, we do not really have a labeled parse tree.
 The way to add it is the following.
 We first define

 can be applied at particular parse points.